-&lt;sup>12When the model contains only one stock, investors tend to "exit and reenter" the entire market, a behavior echoed by Isaac Newton's experience in the South Sea Bubble.
-In a multi-stock setting, extensive-margin trading involves liquidating existing holdings and immediately reinvesting the proceeds in new stocks.
+When the model contains only one stock, investors tend to "exit and reenter" the entire market, a behavior echoed by Isaac Newton's experience in the South Sea Bubble.
+In a multistock setting, extensive-margin trading involves liquidating existing holdings and immediately reinvesting the proceeds in new stocks.